Government of North Carolina: Counties

-Most municipalities in North Carolina operate under council-manager governments.
+Municipalities

+North Carolina is a Dillon's rule state, and municipalities are only able to exercise the authority that the General Assembly or state constitution explicitly gives them.
+All municipalities in North Carolina operate under either mayor-council governments or council-manager government, with most using the latter.
+All have an elected general governing board known variously as a city or town council, the board of commissioners or the board of aldermen.
 Some of these municipalities have mayors, who preside over the elected city council, which determines local government policy and creates the city budget.
 Most mayors are popularly elected and do not typically vote in council meetings.
 The council hires the city manager and, depending on the municipality, may directly hire a few other officials, such as the city attorney.
 In cities with a manager, the manager acts as the head executive officer of the city and is responsible for municipal employees and implementing policy.
 Smaller municipalities are more likely to not employ a manager.

-All counties in the state are led by an elected board of commissioners who employ a county manager.
-Boards of commissioners vary in size from three to 11 members.
-In addition to the manager, the commissioners usually hire the county's clerk, attorney, assessor, and tax collector.
-Unlike in municipal council-manager governments in the state, the board of commissioners usually must approve all of the manager's hiring decisions unless they explicitly delegate sole hiring authority to the manager.
-County government is North Carolina is also more fractured than municipal government, due to the presence of other elected officials such as sheriffs and registers of deeds, who have control over their own staff.
-The office of county sheriff is established by the constitution, and sheriffs are not subject to the oversight of the state government.
-County government is largely funded through local property taxes.

-Current Council of State officials

-The 2019 elected ten-member Council of State of North Carolina is composed of:
+The state constitution allows for consolidated city-county government, though Camden County is the only entity in the state to presently operate that way.
+Some municipalities have limited authority granted by state law, mostly in planning and zoning affairs, extending outside their formal jurisdictions.

+Special purpose districts and authorities

+Special purpose districts are local governments in the state with taxation power and narrowly defined scope.
+The most common special districts are sanitary districts and rural fire protection districts.
+Authorities do not have taxation power.
+The most common authorities are housing authorities, water and sewer authorities, and airport authorities.